frankaemika/docs/source/control_parameters.rst

 first point of the user defined joint trajectory is very different from :math:`q_{start}` a velocity limits violation error will abort the motion.

+Values for the constants used in the equations below are shown in the :ref:`following section <limit_table>`.

 Joint trajectory requirements
 -----------------------------